rinigus/pure-maps/routers/README.md

 be saved across sessions, define a `CONF_DEFAULTS` attribute in your Python code; it will be automatically passed to and available at `poor.conf`.
 For settings which shouldn't be saved across sessions, you can use `page.params` in your QML.
-See the `hsl` router for an example of both of these two ways.
+See the `digitransit` router for an example of both of these two ways.

 The second QML file (`*_results.qml`) is mandatory and used to specify a result page.
 At minimum this should be a page which shows a busy